stuartellis/sve-personal-website/content/articles/task-runner.md

 The _vscode-yaml_ extension enables YAML formatting and validation, and _vscode-task_ adds a graphical integration for running tasks.

-## Creating a User Taskfile.yml for Global Tasks
+## Creating a User Taskfile.yaml for Global Tasks

-To define tasks that are available at any time, create a file with the name _Taskfile.yml_ in your home directory.
+To define tasks that are available at any time, create a file with the name _Taskfile.yaml_ in your home directory.

-Create a task in the _Taskfile.yml_ with the name _default_.
-When Task is invoked without the name of a task, it runs the _default_ task in the _Taskfile.yml_.
+Create a task in the _Taskfile.yaml_ with the name _default_.
+When Task is invoked without the name of a task, it runs the _default_ task in the _Taskfile.yaml_.

-This example user _Taskfile.yml_ includes a _default_ task that lists the available tasks:
+This example user _Taskfile.yaml_ includes a _default_ task that lists the available tasks:

 ```yaml
 version: "3"